Skip to main content

 5. To set a flag that has not been set on the instance before, click Add item.

-6. Enter pgaudit.log=all for the flag name and set the flag to on.
+6. Enter pgaudit.log for the flag name and set the value to all.

 7. Click Done.